-There are a lot of things to consider when you are making a decision regarding your PFD.
-The most important of course are going to be fit and comfort.
+There are a lot of things to consider when you are making a decision regarding your Kayak Life Jacket also known as PFD, Personal Flotation Device.
+The most important criteria, of course, are going to be fit and comfort.
 It is important that your PFD fits properly to ensure that when you are in the water it is not riding up and interfering with your breathing, vision and your ability to move in the water.
 Comfort will be depend on how the PFD is cut and proportioned and the PFD’s material.
 While fit is a function of not only the cut of the PFD but the shape of the paddler as well.

 We are all different shapes and sizes.
 Short or tall, Man on Women.
 The good news is there are a wide variety of cuts and configurations for both Men and Women.
 One of the most common questions we get from perspective buyers is: “what is the difference between and Men’s and Women’s PFD”?
 The difference is a women’s PFD will not only be scaled down a bit in sizing but there are also subtle differences like smaller arm holes that will keep the PFD from “riding up”.
 Some smaller statured gentleman prefer ladies PFD’s for this reason.
-That being said it is important to try your PFD on and adjust it properly.
+That being said it is important to try your PFD on and adjust it properly to fit while you are sitting in your kayak.

 To properly adjust and fit your PFD you need to follow a few simple steps.
 One: Before you put the PFD on loosen all of the straps.
 Tighten the straps on your shoulders, on the sides of the PFD and the strap around the bottom.
 Once all of the straps are snug place your thumbs underneath the shoulders of the PFD and gently pull up.
 If the PFD is able to slide up on your body more than an inch with little to no effort then continue to make strap adjustments.
 If you are still unable to keep the PFD anchored on your person try a different one.
 Since there are so many body types and shapes out there you may find that it takes a couple of tries to find the right jacket for you.

-What should you be comparing when choosing a PFD?
+What should you be comparing when choosing a Life Jacket (PFD)?

 Pockets - Paddlers who are may be planning multi day adventures tend to gravitate towards PFD's with a lot of pockets allowing them to easlity access piece of gear like a compass, radio, GPS, signal Mirror, Granola Bar etc...Here are a couple examples of top selling PFD's that offer a lot in the way of storage.